 - Visit St. Tropez of Croatia, an ideal spot for swimming.

-- Explore the island Vis, which has fifty-four bays and coves
+- Also, explore the island Vis, which has fifty-four bays and coves

 - Sail into the deep bay of Vela Luka

-- Sail to Lastavo, an island of rare beauty and spectacular natural bays
+- Additionally, sail to Lastavo, an island of rare beauty and spectacular natural bays

 - Visit Skrivena Luka, one of the most beautiful coves on the island of Lastavo